vmware-archive/PCF_AWS_StartStop/README.md

 $ python service.py start vpc-fbc79c9e us-east-1
 ```

+The `elb` option will just update Elastic Load Balancer instances to the current Diego Brain and Router instances.
+It is automatically run as part of the `start` option.

 ###Things to watch for
 1. If Ops Manager is not being started.
 Check in AWS console that Ops Manager instance Tag name is 'Ops Manager' and not 'OpsManager'